MicrosoftDocs/architecture-center/docs/industries/healthcare/healthcare-ai-blueprint-content.md

 ## Conclusion

 The [Azure Health Data AI blueprint](/azure/security/blueprints/azure-health?WT.mc_id=ms-docs-dastarr) is a complete ML solution and can be used as a learning tool for technologists to better understand Azure and how to ensure systems conform to healthcare regulatory requirements.
-It can also be used as a starting point for a production system using Azure Machine Learning Studio as the focal point.
+It can also be used as a starting point for a production system, by using Azure Machine Learning studio as the focal point.

-Whether you are using the blueprint for learning purposes or for the seed of an AI/ML solution for your organization, it provides a starting point for working with AI/ML in Azure with a focus on healthcare.
+Whether you're using the blueprint for learning purposes or for the seed of an AI/ML solution for your organization, it provides a starting point for working with AI/ML in Azure with a focus on healthcare.

 ## Next steps